-The implementation of the National Work Plan for 2022-2024 was also discussed.
-Representatives of the research institutes noted that the scientific research surveys are under implementation and the execution of the last part of 2022 activities will be finalised by end of the year.
-Moreover, the reports from the surveys will be provided in a timely manner in order to be available for the next Annual report.
-Regarding the results from the spring surveys the status of the stocks that are under observation, it seems to be in the usual exploitation rates.
+The implementation of the National Work Plan during 2024 was also discussed.
+Representatives of the research institutes noted that the scientific research surveys are under implementation and the execution of the 2024 activities will be also well prepared and executed.
+Moreover, the surveys for 2024 are under the same protocol and requirements, and no issues are expected.